kingli6/webproject3/README.md

 # .Net Backend & React frontend Project

-A school website that allows users to create account, join courses, an admin site that can edit users.
+A school website that allows users to create account, register to courses, an admin section that can administer (CRUD) users and courses registered in the database.
 Feel free to contact me for information.

 ### To get started

 #### .Net API Backend

-    After downloading the repo, place yourself in the terminal at ../webproject3/College-API> , type: "dotnet restore"
+    After downloading the Git-repo, place yourself in the terminal at "../webproject3/College-API>", type: "dotnet restore"

-    -dotnet restore						//to recreate system required files locally.
+    - dotnet restore						//to recreate system required files locally.
-    -dotnet build						// to test if there are errors in the project.
+    - dotnet build					// to test if there are errors in the project.
-    -dotnet run or -dotnet watch run 	//to start the api project
+    - "dotnet run" or "dotnet watch run" 	//to start the api project

 #### To view all the backend api endpoints with Swagger.